 In truth, my memories of my eighteenth are distant and dim (and dimming further as I tick off the years towards my milestone sixtieth!).
 Maybe COVID-19 will etch this year more firmly in my son's memory.

-For his sake, and for all of us, I hope there's some joy among the gloom of 2020.
+For his sake and all of us, I hope there's some joy among the gloom of 2020.
 And that, like me, he and we all have a birthday to remember.

 © 2020 Robert Fairhead